uff20xd/True-Chaos/True Chaos/Chaos Manipulation/Chaos Manipulation.md

 Hakumeno, Ligro, Fall aus dem nichts, Sign of the Basilisk, Soul Inversion: Velto Oktae - Cycle of life

 The Sign decides in what way the Velto Oktae is applied:
-Sign of the Phoenix - The Orderset is applied in the user body providing a large stat boost and a maximal version of its effects on the body.
+Sign of the Phoenix - The Oktae is applied in the user body providing a large stat boost and a maximal version of its effects on the body.

-Sign of the Basilisk - The Orderset is applied on Reality itself providing large range boost and a way to always hit the opponent if not prevented through techniques.
+Sign of the Basilisk - The Oktae is applied on Reality itself providing large range boost and a way to always hit the opponent if not prevented through techniques.
 The Orderset can now affect all of the world around the user.

 There are other sign which are specific to a person or a group.
 The usage also requires the sign being drawn with one own blood and touch it with you hand while saying the incantation.